 As a member of QuitGamble.com, you get access to the entire course with videos, exercises, and challenges.
 The membership is free, and you can request access below.
 Members can also benefit from our community, social network, chat, and 100+ animated videos.

 Do you gamble when you’re bored?
-If you gamble when you’re bored, do you think you’d gamble less if you transform the time you previously were bored to the time you look forward to?
+If you gamble when you’re bored, do you think you’d gamble less if you transform the time you previously were bored into the time you look forward to?

 - Cue = feeling bored